monty2101/sorting-visualizer/README.md

 1. Clone or download the project repository to your local machine.
 2. Open the project directory in your preferred code editor or IDE.
-3. Run the 'npm install' in terminal.
+3. Run the the following comands in terminal
+     -cd sorting-visualizer-sorting
+     -cd sorting
+     -npm init -y
+     -npm config list
+     -npm install
+     -npm run dev
-4. Adjust the array size sliders to customize the visualization.
+5. Adjust the array size sliders to customize the visualization.
-5. Select a sorting algorithm from the top.
+6. Select a sorting algorithm from the top.
-6. Observe the sorting process and the changes in the array visualization.
+7. Observe the sorting process and the changes in the array visualization.
-7. Enjoy exploring different sorting algorithms and their behavior!
+8. Enjoy exploring different sorting algorithms and their behavior!

 ## Technologies Used
 - React